dungngminh/happy-care-mobile/README.md

 ## Screenshots (Running Stable in Mi 9)

-Sorry for some UIs are not designed in advance, not as beautiful as the intro, sign in, sign up because there is no time, just code in mind :(
+Sorry for some UIs are not designed in advance, it will be not responsive for 16:9, not as beautiful as the intro, sign in, sign up because there is no time, just code in mind 😣

 ### Splash, Intro, SignIn, SignUp